Sri Ganganagar Junction railway station

 Sri Ganganagar railway station is a main railway station in Sri Ganganagar District, Rajasthan.
 Its code is SGNR.
 It serves Sri Ganganagar city.
 The station consists of three platforms, neither of which is well sheltered Lots Of facilities including water and sanitation.

+History

+See history of railways in Bikaner and construction of Ganga Canal and railway.

 Major trains

 Some of the important trains that runs from Shri Ganganagar are :